 In most cities/towns, local races will appear next on the ballot.
 In some races the names of the candidates appear on the ballot along with their party affiliation.
 Some races are labeled as “non-partisan” or “without party marks or designation”.
 In those races, the candidate’s party affiliation will not appear on the ballot.

 Your ballot may also include races where more than one person is to be elected.
-In those races, you will see instructions such as “Vote for any 2” indicating that you may vote for up to 2 candidates in that race, “Vote for any 3” indicating that you may vote for up to 3 candidates in that race, and so forth.
+In those races, you will see instructions such as “Vote for no more than 2” indicating that you may vote for no more than 2 candidates in that race, “Vote for no more than 3” indicating that you may vote for no more than 3 candidates in that race, and so forth.

 If you no longer reside in Rhode Island, you should send a signed letter to the local board of canvassers in the city/town where you used to live indicating that you wish to cancel your voter registration record.